ykim18mica/mica-gd220/_posts/102-6-1-how-the-internet-works.md

 It will show you how your request is going through multiple servers and crosses the Pacific ocean to get the the website hosted in Japan.
 Fun stuff!

+### HTTP or HTTPS
+When you send a request to a server, you do it through HTTP or Hypertext Transfer Protocol.
+The thing is everything you type, including private information, is passed as a plain text, which means if anybody with a bad intention wanted to, they can steal the data very easily.

+Luckily for us, there is another protocol called HTTPS.
+That 'S' at the end stands for *Secure*.
+Of course, there are many ways to hack someone's personal computer, but make sure you at least check the website uses HTTPS when you buy somthing online next time.

 ### response from the server